belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 # 3. NeoPixel - Let There Be Color
 ## Task:
-Display two different colors on the LED strip above.
+Display two different colors on the LED strip at the top.
 They should alternate on and off, i.e., blink.

 ### Description:
 - The left LED should glow blue.